Anna Maria Anguissola: Family

-Anna was the daughter of Amilcare Anguissola and Bianca Anguissola, wife of Jacobo Sommi, and sister of Elena Anguissola, Sofonisba Anguissola, Lucia Anguissola, Minerva Anguissola, Europa Anguissola.
+Anna was the daughter of Amilcare Anguissola and Bianca Anguissola, wife of Jacobo Sommi, and sister of Elena, Sofonisba, Lucia, Minerva and Europa Anguissola.

 Life

 Francesco Zava, her contemporary, hardly mentions her name.
 She was likely educated in the art of painting by her older sisters.
-The first document found dates back to 1574, when her documents are requested, because it is promised to her cousin Giacomo Sommi - son of Gaspare - who agrees to marry her with a dowry lower than that which is assigned at that time to a girl of noble condition.
+The first document found dates back to 1574, when her documents are requested, because she was promised to her cousin Giacomo Sommi – son of Gaspare – who agrees to marry her with a dowry lower than that which is assigned at that time to a girl of noble condition.
 The marriage was celebrated in January 1574.
 Since at that time he could not normally marry her before she was seventeen, her confirmed date of birth cannot be later than 1557.

 In 1581 Anna Maria Anguissola was chosen as the godmother of the baptism of Scholastica, daughter of the painter Giovanni Battista Trotti, called Il Malosso.
 From 1577 to 1591 there are births of twelve of his children, certainly not all survivors.
 Her husband died in 1611.

 Anna Maria Anguissola devoted herself to the portrait and also painted religious subjects.
 Grasselli remembers having seen, in a private collection in Cremona, a Holy family, painted by Anna Maria Anguissola on the model of the Madonna della Scala di Correggio and a Madonna and Child with Saint John signed and dated: ANNA MARIA VIRGO AMILCARIS ANGUISOLI ET SOPHONIS SOROR SUAE AETATIS ANNORUM QUINDICIM FECIT.
 She did not have time to characterize herself from the artistic point of view, because she married very young and had many children who absorbed all her attention.